play/play/README.md

 Open up iTunes and start playing music from the iTunes DJ playlist.
 It's important that you **do this first**. **Yes** the DJ playlist is required.

+**iTunes Match is mostly NOT supported.
+See more details on this at the bottom of this README.**

 At this point, you should be ready to play:

     rake start